Impact of the COVID-19 pandemic on sports: 2022

 For the 2022 UCI World Tour, the tour's Australian events were once again cancelled due to local restrictions; although the possibility of holding the Great Ocean Road Race later in the season was suggested, it was ultimately cancelled in full due to a lack of available dates.
 The Tour Down Under was replaced in both years by a "Festival of Cycling" headlined by races in Australia's National Road Series.

 2023

 Following stage 9 of the Giro d'Italia, pink jersey Remco Evenepoel tested positive for COVID-19 and withdrew from the race.

 2024

 Sepp Kuss was initially set to participate in the Tour de France, but he withdrew from the Critérium du Dauphiné due to COVID-19 symptoms and was subsequently removed from the Tour de France roster.

 Some riders including Tom Pidcock withdrew from the Tour de France for COVID-19 symptoms, and the race organizer reintroduced protective protocols.

 BMX

-Race days of the 2020 UCI BMX Supercross World Cup were cancelled including 2 to 3 May in Papendal, the Netherlands.
+Race days of the 2020 UCI BMX Racing World Cup were cancelled including 2 to 3 May in Papendal, the Netherlands.

 The 2020 UCI BMX World Championships, scheduled to take place in Houston, United States on 26–31 May, were postponed.